With the Mayor of London’s Housing Moves scheme, a move to a new area may be closer than you think…

 A warm welcome to all Family Mosaic housing applicants!
 You can use this website to see all our empty homes which are available for approved applicants on our Transfer and General Rehousing Lists and place a “bid” if you like what you see.
 When we use the term “bid”, you don’t pay any money, you are simply expressing an interest in a particular property.

-Advertisements appear each Wednesday with bidding open until the following Monday midnight.
+We are trialling publishing our adverts twice a week, each Wednesday and Saturday, subject to properties being available.
+We are doing this to speed up the letting process.
+Adverts appearing on Wednesday are open for bidding until Friday midnight.
+Adverts appearing on Saturday are open for bidding until Monday midnight.
 You will need your registration number (beginning with 6 or 60 and always containing 7 digits) and date of birth (or other memorable date if you have reset it) to bid.
 When we complete our assessment of your application, we will send you a letter containing all the information you need to take part.

 If you are registered with Family Mosaic for rehousing through our Choice-based lettings scheme and would like some additional advice and assistance or would like to enquire about applying, then please do not hesitate to contact the Customer Care Team on 0300 123 3456 Option 2 or email firstname.lastname@example.org